 This is another example of an excellent sports marketing strategy.

-Many people follow their Twitter because of Twitter’s digital environment and the way PUMA posts.
+Many people follow them on Twitter because of Twitter’s digital environment and the way PUMA posts.
 When looking at Twitter, we can see that the environment is a fast-paced newsfeed style of social media.
 Because of this, Twitter should be viewed as a “loud” environment where you could update interesting things about your business on a daily basis.
 In this case, PUMA posts updates on their company and all things related to their company culture.

 PUMA posts almost 8 times per day on its Twitter account and usually gains high levels of engagement.